Alex Carpenter: Professional Women's Hockey Players Association (2022–23)

+New York Sirens (2023–25)

 On September 8, 2023, New York of the newly created Professional Women's Hockey League (PWHL) announced that they had signed Carpenter, along with American forward Abby Roque and Canadian defenseman Micah Zandee-Hart, to three-year contracts as part of the league's pre-draft free agency period.
 On December 21, 2023, Carpenter and teammate Ella Shelton were named the first alternate captains in team history.
 In 24 games in the inaugural PWHL season, she recorded eight goals and 15 assists for 23 points, including a league-best six game points streak.
 She ranked first in assists and tied Marie-Philip Poulin for second in the league in points, earning nominations for forward of the year and league MVP.

-During the league's expansion to eight teams ahead of the 2025–26 season, Carpenter was left unprotected by the Sirens and signed a one-year contract with the Seattle Torrent on June 6, 2025.
+The Sirens finished the inaugural season with a record of 5-12-3, placing sixth in the league and missing the playoffs.

+In the 2024–25 season, Carpenter continued as alternate captain for New York (now called the New York Sirens).
+On January 31, 2025, during a regular season game against the Boston Fleet that ended in a 3-2 shootout loss, Carpenter suffered a serious facial injury when she took a shot to the face that shattered her jaw.
+The injury required reconstructive surgery and forced her to miss four games with the Sirens as well as the U.S. Women's National Team Rivalry Series.
+Demonstrating her resilience, Carpenter returned to play on February 19, 2025, scoring the only goal for New York in a 4-1 loss to the Toronto Sceptres.
+Despite missing time due to injury, Carpenter finished the season with 20 points (11 goals, 9 assists) in 26 regular season games, ranking as the third-highest scorer on the team.
+The Sirens finished in last place for the second consecutive season with a record of 8-4-5-13 and 37 points, missing the playoffs after suffering a nine-game losing streak during Carpenter's absence in February.